 Examples of Directors Loans

-I’ve built up a checklist of items over the years that I refer back to when preparing accounts to make sure I classify all money correctly before finalising any set of accounts:
+In my previous life as an accountant, I built up a checklist of questions over the years that I referred back to when preparing accounts to make sure I classify all money correctly before finalising any set of accounts.

-- Are there travel expenses that they have paid personally but not claimed from the Company such as times when they top up an oyster card;
+- Are there business travel expenses that they have paid personally but not claimed from the Company such as times when they top up an oyster card?

-- Have any payroll salary payment not been taken during the year;
+- Has any payroll salary payment not been taken during the year?

-- Have they paid their personal tax from the Company bank account;
+- Have they paid their self-assessment tax from the Company bank account?

 Your director’s loan is a really important number, for several reasons:

 - By writing down in the Company Accounts exactly what you have put into your business means you know what you can take back.
 Maybe not immediately.
 But at a point when the business has the cash flow available to repay you;